sanchezzzhak/node-device-detector/README.md

 const result = detector.detect(userAgent);
 console.log('result parse', result);
 ```
-> PS: When creating an object`detector = new DeviceDetector;` data for parsing is reloaded from files, consider this, the best option is initialization at application start
+> PS: When creating an object`detector = new DeviceDetector(DeviceDetectorOptions);` data for parsing is reloaded from files, consider this, the best option is initialization at application start
 > I recommend seeing [examples](#others)

 ### Result parse